LLNL/zfp/docs/source/faq.rst

 exponents can offset the precision lost in the decorrelating transform.
-For instance, if all values in a block have the same exponent, then lossless compression is obtained using q = 26 + 4 * d <= 32 bits of precision for single-precision data and q = 55 + 4 * d <= 64 bits of precision for double-precision data.
-Of course, the constraint imposed by the available integer precision n implies that lossless compression of such data is possible only in 1D for single-precision data and only in 1D and 2D for double-precision data.
+For instance, if all values in a block have the same exponent, then lossless compression is obtained using
+*q* = 26 + 4 * *d* |leq| 32 bits of precision for single-precision data and
+*q* = 55 + 4 * *d* |leq| 64 bits of precision for double-precision data.
+Of
+course, the constraint imposed by the available integer precision *n* implies that lossless compression of such data is possible only in 1D for single-precision data and only in 1D and 2D for double-precision data.

 -------------------------------------------------------------------------------